charmed-kubernetes/jenkins/docs/releases/stable/index.md

 - Requirements to run the job including what environment variables need to be set
 - Example of running the OGC specification within tox.

-### Submit PR's to bundle and charms to pin snap version

-We need to make sure that the bundle fragments and kubernetes-worker/master/e2e are set to `<k8sver>/stable` prior to cutting a new release.

-> Note: The charms themselves also need to be done as some do not use our bundles for deployment.

 ### Tag existing stable branches with the current stable bundle

 For all charm repos that make up CK tag the existing stable branches with